neurovlm/neurovlm/README.md

 fetch_data()
 ```

-Use the `NeuroVLM` object for text-to-brain, brain-to-text, text-to-text, and brain-to-brain:
+Use the `NeuroVLM` object for text-to-brain and brain-to-text:

 ```python
 from neurovlm import NeuroVLM